 In addition to teaching, Meg is an active participant in the thriving Central Texas theatre community.
 She has performed and choreographed with many companies including Zilker Theatre Productions, Austin Theatre Project, The Wimberley Players, Soubrette Productions, and City Theatre Company.
 She loves what theatre offers, and strives to instill her passion and drive into the lives of others so that they may share the experience of cultivating a rich, authentic, and well-lived life.

 Norah Martin began her career backstage in theatre over a decade ago as an assistant costumer.
 Since then, Norah has been heavily involved in San Marcos, Wimberley, and Dripping Springs theatre as a costume designer, producer, hair stylist and makeup artist, actor, props maker, light operator as well as print marketing and playbill designer.

-You may have seen Norah's most recent costume work in The Best Little Whorehouse in Texas and Next to Normal at the Wimberley Players or in Annie Jr, The Lion King Jr and Seussical Jr at Meteor Theatre.
+You may have seen Norah's most recent costume work in The Best Little Whorehouse in Texas and Next to Normal at the Wimberley Players or in The Lion King Jr, Seussical Jr, and The Addams Family Young@Part at Meteor Theatre.

 Norah's background is in business management and she handles all things operational for On Stage Ready.

 Trevor Detling is a fixture in Austin music.
 He has performed in over 210 musical productions as a percussionist in the Austin area and traveled the world over as a performer.

 Mr. Detling is formerly the Head of Percussion at St. Stephen's Episcopal School since 1998, and formerly at St. Edward's University from 2012 to 2020.

 He founded Thunder Drums Percussion in 1994 and is the author of over a dozen publications about drumming.